 “…steps forward…” – How do you eat an elephant?
 One bite at a time!

-“…good habits…” – Whether you realize it or not, you are already engaged in habits.
-And while they may not be BAD for you, they may or not be serving your purpose of helping you achieve your goals.
+“…good habits…” – Whether you realize it or not, you are already engaged in a variety of habits.
+And while they may or may not be BAD for you, they may not be serving the purpose of helping you achieve your goals.
 Each time to watch television or eat a meal or sit down at your computer, ask yourself, “Is this helping me reach my goal?”
 If the answer is yes, repeat it daily.
 If the answer is no, stop doing the thing that is standing between you and your goals and replace it with one that will help you reach them.

 For the sake of this article, let’s set a SMART, values-based goal.